phphleb/hleb/processme.md

 + Searching for alternatives and examples in other frameworks is not allowed.

+## General Framework Description

+The HLEB2 framework is written in PHP and supports PHP versions 8.2 and above.
+The primary focus during HLEB2’s development is on high performance.
+The framework’s philosophy centers around simplicity of code, ease of use, and applying the Common Sense design pattern.

+HLEB2 actively avoids so-called “magic” and adopts the concept of “code as configuration,” which means that certain parts of the framework remain under the control of the application developer.
+This approach also facilitates creating custom frameworks of any direction based on HLEB2.

+## Installation

+For beginners without Composer experience, it’s possible to install the framework by downloading the archive directly from the GitHub repository interface into a local folder.
+This is sufficient to start using the framework immediately.
+The vendor folder is included in the archive, so the welcome page will work without additional setup.

+The standard Composer installation command is:
+`$ composer create-project phphleb/hleb`

+Out of the box, the framework does not require third-party dependencies or PHP extensions that are not part of the default PHP distribution.
+You can use it immediately, adding necessary libraries and extensions over time.

+More details are available in the composer.json file.

+For local development or testing the framework in Docker, there is a library called `phphleb/toaster`.

 # HLEB2
 The HLEB2 framework is the next step in the evolution of the HLEB framework.
 The framework was originally designed to become the fastest PHP framework while still providing a robust toolkit for web development.